NEW: Some confessed to getting money to protest at U.S. Embassy, Hesham Kandil says

 The region has been on edge after those initial volatile Cairo protests and the killings of U.S. Ambassador to Libya Chris Stevens and three other American officials at the U.S. consulate in the Libyan city of Benghazi.

-Relations between the United States and Egypt have cooled since the overthrow last year of ousted President Hosni Mubarak and the election of President Mohamed Morsy, the country's first democratically elected leader.
+Ties between the United States and Egypt have cooled since the overthrow last year of Mubarak and the election of President Mohamed Morsy, the country’s first democratically elected leader.
 Before he became president, he was a leader in the political arm of the Muslim Brotherhood, the popular Islamist movement.

-When protests in Cairo began Tuesday, police and Egyptian troops formed defensive lines around the embassy to stop demonstrators from advancing.
-But they did not prevent protesters from scaling the embassy fence and placing a black flag atop a ladder in the American compound.
+When the protests began Tuesday, police and Egyptian troops formed defensive lines around the embassy to prevent demonstrators who had also gathered there from advancing, but not before the protesters had scaled the embassy fence and placed a black flag atop a ladder in the American compound.

 Police arrested a handful of protesters at the time, but the failure of Egyptian authorities to take action sooner has been widely questioned, as has Morsy’s delayed condemnation of the attacks on American diplomatic missions.

 “Those who are attacking the embassies do not represent any of us,” he said from Brussels, Belgium, where he was visiting the headquarters of the European Union.